 Canvaz says: “My father is from Killala, a small village just outside Ballina.
 I’ve visited the town throughout my life, always enjoying the people and area.
 So returning to paint a mural was a big thing for me.
 I was given the theme “The Past” and feel very strongly that the land is the centre of who we are and who will be.
 I wanted to portray a sense of contentment of the farmer.
 They will be the centre of our environmental future.
 And have always been part of change and progress.”

 Two secondary pieces of work were also completed as part of the project, in a collaboration with local author and historian Terry Reilly, and St Augustine’s Community Nursing Unit on the banks of the River Moy in Ballina, the Salmon Capital of Ireland.

 Canvaz said “Thanks to Ballina Fringe Festival for the wonderful experience.
 I highly recommend visiting Ballina!”
 Dulux Ireland and Archers Ballina.
-With thanks to Ballina Community Cleanup Group for their kind assistance in clearing the site and priming the wall.

 The work was painstakingly created using a series of stencils, prepared in advance.